 This is a form for providing invention reports to a Contracting Officer and reporting of awarded subcontracts with patent rights clauses.

-The form is used for recording and storing information on each contract for goods and services initiated between military agencies and the private sector.
+This form is used for recording and storing information on each contract for goods and services initiated between military agencies and the private sector.

 This is a document used by members and ex-members of the Reserve Components to apply for retired pay at the age of 60.
 The data provided in the application is reviewed to determine eligibility.

 This form is used as a packing list and to document inspection, receipt, and delivery of services or products.
-Sometimes incorrectly referred to as DA Form 250.

 Download this form to order your prescription eyewear.
 Most orders go through the Spectacle Request Transmission Systems (SRTS) that provides a ready-made DD Form 771.